Atrangi Re: Plot

-Vishu and MS devise a plan to medicate Rinku and attempt to drive "Sajjad" away as MS feels that the more Rinku will become fine, the more "Sajjad" will become ill.
+Vishu and MS devise a plan to medicate Rinku and attempt to drive "Sajjad" away as MS feels that the more Rinku's mental health improves, the more "Sajjad" will become ill.
 One day, a drunk Rinku kisses Vishu on the cheek and "Sajjad" sees this.
 The latter tells Rinku to ask Vishu what sets him apart.
 Vishu, in retaliation, starts to break bottles on his head and is taken to the emergency room.
 As an apology, "Sajjad" confesses that he will make the Taj Mahal disappear for him.
 Vishu and his friends gather people and just when he is about to do so, MS gives Rinku her medicine and she sees that Sajjad's "magic trick" has failed.
 At night, she asks Vishu why everyone was clapping even though the Taj Mahal didn't disappear.
 Frustrated, Vishu confesses his love for Rinku, telling her that she is his wife and he is supposed to stand by her.

 "Sajjad" feels threatened by Rinku's love for Vishu and attempts suicide.
 MS and Vishu, being doctors, take "Sajjad" to "operate" on him.
 MS tells Vishu to consider letting Rinku know that "Sajjad" died on the operating table but Vishu disagrees.
-The next day, while filing divorce, Rinku refuses, saying she wants both "Sajjad" and Vishu.
+The next day, while filing for divorce, Rinku refuses, saying she wants both "Sajjad" and Vishu.
 Vishu takes her to the Delhi Junction railway station to meet "Sajjad", who is "going to Japan" for a show as she can see "Sajjad" where she intends to.
 He also says that he will wait for her at the station until evening so she should elope with Sajjad or change her mind and return to him.

 At the station, Rinku spots "Sajjad" with a little girl who he says is Rinku herself when she was a child.
 He says that she must go to Vishu, her soulmate, and that this time, he will no longer return.
 At this point, Rinku breaks down remembering her childhood.
-Eventually, it is revealed through a flashback that "Sajjad" is a real person, who, in fact, is her father; he had ran away with her mother Manjari, married and had Rinku.
+Eventually, it is revealed through a flashback that "Sajjad" is a real person, who, in fact, is her father; he had run away with her mother Manjari, married and had Rinku.
 However, the Suryavanshis filed a case and Sajjad was arrested.
 Rinku and Manjari were forcefully brought back home.
 Sajjad was released from jail and started performing in the circus.
 Manjari often secretly attended his shows with Rinku and they spent time together.